Skip to content

 """

-The LLM deck is your central configuration hub for all LLM-related settings.
-It's stored in the pipelex_libraries/llm_deck directory and consists of:
+The Model Deck is your central configuration hub for all LLM-related settings.
+It's stored in the .pipelex/inference/deck/ directory and consists of:

 • overrides.toml: Custom overrides for specific use cases